aki-3229-72dpi-3200x0

 More info

-For the first time in France, a retrospective shines a spotlight on Hilma af Klint, a pioneer of abstract art, giving her the recognition she truly deserves.
-By mixing colors, shapes, and symbols, bringing together gigantic canvases and secret works, the Grand Palais offers us a glimpse of the talent of this radically avant-garde Swedish artist, who constantly experimented and created throughout her career.
-The explosive expression of total freedom, questioning the often overlooked role of female artists in the history of art.
+For the first time in France, a retrospective shines the spotlight on Hilma af Klint, a pioneer of abstract art, giving her the recognition she truly deserves.
+Blending colors, shapes, and symbols while bringing together gigantic canvases and secret works, the Grand Palais offers us a glimpse into the talent of this radically avant-garde Swedish artist, who continually experimented and created throughout her career.
+It’s an explosive expression of complete freedom, questioning the often minimized role of women artists in the history of art.

 Hilma af Klint